KeikoWada/Tic-Tac-Toe-Game/README.md

 Then start writing the code.

-List unsolved problems which would be fixed in future iterations. still working on API to do record each icon that user make (PATCH) and keep tracking the record of the winning (GET)
+List unsolved problems which would be fixed in future iterations.

 Link to wireframes and user stories. https://i.imgur.com/9O36g7a.jpg